karlospn/mytechramblings-site-source-code/content/posts/analyze-polly-telemetry-using-otel-metrics.md

 Once we have Polly's Telemetry in Prometheus, we can start building a dashboard to put these metrics to work.

-What can we do with the Polly's Telemetry in Grafana?
+What can we do with Polly's Telemetry in Grafana?
 Let me show you a few examples.

 > The following Grafana panels are only a few examples of what we can build using the metrics emitted by Polly, we could do more things with them.